EGing Solar Panels: An Independent Review by Solar Choice

 Overview of EGing – Company History

 Founded in 2003 in Changzhou, EGing PV is a vertically-integrated solar cell and solar panel manufacturer.
-The company was listed on the Shanghai Stock Exchange (SHA: 600537) in 2003 and now have a current market capitalisation of 4.62BN Chinese Yen.
+The company was listed on the Shanghai Stock Exchange (SHA: 600537) in 2003.
 They have recently been named a Tier 1 supplier in Bloomberg’s rankings which suggests they are a bankable supplier.

-The company has approximately 2GW of annual solar panel production capacity based out of their single manufacturing facility in Changzhou.
-The is the primary headquarters for EGing and their only office space despite the fact the sell solar panels in Europe, Asia, Africa and Australia.
+The company has approximately 5GW of annual solar panel production capacity based out of its single manufacturing facility in Changzhou.
+This is the primary headquarters for EGing and their only office space despite the fact they sell solar panels in Europe, Asia, Africa and Australia.

 EGing solar panels have not been utilised on Solar Farm projects in Australia to date.
 They have limited penetration of the Australian market without a local presence or marketing effort to support their product.
 They currently have a distribution agreement in place with One Stop Warehouse.